 –Kim Longacre, musician

 Larry Seaman is an Austin based singer-songwriter, guitarist and assemblage artist.
 He is the founder of Standing Waves, a seminal force in Austin’s punk/new wave scene at Raul’s, Duke’s, Club Foot, and the Armadillo World Headquarters.
 His musical style is guitar-driven, melodic rock that is a product of Austin and Texas.
 It’s American music, with obvious British and New York influences, and ranges from psychedelic rock to gentle ballads to catchy pop songs.
-Larry performed a single release show, featuring “Gravedigger,” at the One-2-One Bar, on Thursday, August 22, 2019.
-He is releasing his new album, Resurrectionist, on Friday, October 18, 2019 and will celebrate the release with a show on, Sunday, October 20, 2019, at the Saxon Pub.
-He will also be showing his assemblages at a pop-up art show at the Davis Gallery, on Saturday, October 12, 2019, and performing songs off of the new album.
+Larry performed a single release show, featuring “Gravedigger,” at the One-2-One Bar, exhibited his assemblages at a pop-up art show at the Davis Gallery and recently released his new album, Resurrectionist.
+He will continue the celebration with an in-store performance at Waterloo Records, on Thursday, November 14, 2019, at 5:30pm.
+Randy will also be exhibiting some of his assemblages at this event.

 Resurrectionist was recorded at Ron Flynt’s Jumping Dog Studio, and was co-produced by Larry and Ron.
 Musicians on the album include: Ron (organ, piano, synthesizer, harmonium, and bass), Walt Wilkins (vocals) and Mystiqueros Ray Rodriguez (drums), Bill Small (bass & vocals), Corby Schaub (guitar), as well as Lisa Gamache (vocals), Jon Sanchez (guitar on “Gravedigger”), Eve Monses (guitar on “Strings Attached”), Dana Myzer (drums on “Miss Universe”), Whit Williams (guitar on “Miss Universe”), and Julie Carter (cello on “Things Shouldn’t Be This Way.”)
 The album title came about after a conversation that Larry had at an art show at YardDog Gallery, which included Jon Dee Graham and Jesse Sublett.
 The art show Birds, Bears, and Bones featured their paintings and Larry’s assemblages.
 Larry said, “I learned the word resurrectionist from my friend Jesse.
 Discussing my use of objects from the past, particularly bones, he told me that in the days before medical research on cadavers was approved (legal), medical scientists acquired them through whatever means necessary; that is, graverobbers.They were called resurrectionists.”